 Deal with database structural change: the biggest challenge

-If the company cares about their customers (and the money that comes from them), they must care about their data.
+If company cares about their customers (and their money), it must care about their data.

-The best practice on implementing micro service architecture is that a each service has its own database.
-But this might be or might not be effective, depending on current status of the system.
+The best practice on implementing micro service architecture is: a service <-> a database.
+This might be or might not be effective, depending on current status of the system.

-Sometime SOA is introduced as redesign of existing system, and database structure does not permit to define a specific db for the specific service.
+Sometime SOA is introduced as porting strategy for existing system, and database structure does not allow to define a specific db for the specific service.

-Also a well designed micro service is scalable and deal with a small set of operations, so it what local db is sensible choice for a group of mini and micro service, together implementing a service.
+Also a well designed micro service scales and deals with a small set of operations, here is where local db is sensible choice for a group of mini and micro service, together implementing a service.

-To give an example, lets consider a data import service.
-In a micro service architecture it can be compound of some more mini and micro services:
+As example, lets consider a data import service.
+In a micro service architecture this can be compound of some more mini and micro services:

-With this architecture, DataImportService and DataRetrievementService must be scalable to deal with multiple data retrieve and import.
+With this architecture, DataImportService and DataRetrievementService must scales to deal with multiple data retrieve and import.
 ImportPolicyConfigService has less demand of scalability, it can also provide a facade to expose API to generate event for ImportControllerEngine.

-This architecture can be changed, enhanced, made more scalable, less scalable, depending on the demand.
+This architecture can be changed, enhanced, splitted into multiple scalable pieces, or grouped, depending on the demand.

-Where I want to highlight here are the Databases (and message broker) change that might be required in response of business demand.
+Here I want to highlight the Databases (and message broker) changes that might be required in response of business demand.

-There is an ImportServiceDB and a targetDB, both structure may requires change during the lifetime of the service, and if you want to keep making money, you should keep the lifetime as long as you can.
+There is an ImportServiceDB and a targetDB, both structure may requires change during the lifetime of the service, and if you want to keep making money, you should keep the span lifetime of the service as longer as possible.

 ImportServiceDB changes